-►Organizational Behavior and Leadership (3 credits)
+Organizational Behavior (3 credits)

 This course examines the psychological and sociological variables associated with the behavior of individuals in a group or organizational setting.
 Students will be challenged to recognize personal styles of interaction and the effects of those styles in organizational settings.

-►Human Resource Management (3 credits)
+Principles of Management (3 credits)

-►Business Law (3 credits)
+Leadership Development (3 credits)

 This course investigates communication and relationships in creating a productive work environment.
 Effectiveness in personal and social relationships is also covered through readings and exercises involving non-verbal communication, constructive feedback, dealing with anger, and resolving conflict.

-►Research and Applied Statistics (3 credits)
+Research Methods and Applied Statistics (3 credits)

 Problem analysis and evaluation techniques are presented.
-Adult learners are shown methods for defining, researching, analyzing, and evaluating a problem in their work or vocational environments that they have selected for an independent study project.
+Adult learners are shown methods for defining, researching, analyzing, and evaluating a problem in their work or vocational environments that they have selected for independent study project.
 Specific statistical information covered in the course includes identifying and measuring objectives, collecting data, working with significance levels, and analyzing variance and constructing questionnaires.

 Social Psychology (3 credits)